 Farm-to-Table refers to restaurants that source their food as locally as possible, use hormone-free meat products and non-GMO plants in the production of your meal.
 Being in the Midwest in the winter is a unique challenge and our farm-to-table restaurants will source only the freshest ingredients.
 The Harvest Room (7164 West 127th Street, Palos Heights) goes out of its way to create fresh recognizable dishes made with local, organic or organically raised ingredients from area farmers when possible.
 The restaurant opened in early 2013 and has been receiving rave reviews ever since.

 Check out this video on the Harvest Room!

 I Atey Pizza

 They say Chicago Style Pizza is royalty.
 What they don’t know is that in the Chicago Southland, it’s KING!
-Rich’s Pizza Joint in Tinley Park offers a unique perspective into Chicago History with award winning pizza that strays from the path of convention.
+Rich’s Pizza Joint in Frankfort offers a unique perspective into Chicago History with award winning pizza that strays from the path of convention.
 Offering a four cheese blend with garlic butter sauce in lieu of the traditional marinara, the I-Atey boasts a new style of crust aptly named the Chicago 2 Flat.
 Two Layers of thin crust with melted cheese in the middle will deliver your taste buds into a frenzy of deliciousness.
 All hail the king indeed.